This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• To make the cake, mix flour, sugar, cocoa powder, baking soda and salt in a large bowl.
+• Mix flour, sugar, cocoa powder, baking soda, and salt in a large bowl.

-• Add eggs, buttermilk, hot water and oil and beat together with a hand mixer until combined and smooth (it should be runny).
-Pour into a greased 11-x-15-inch baking dish.
+• Add eggs, buttermilk, hot water, and oil.
+Beat with a hand mixer until combined and smooth (it should be runny).
+Pour into a greased 11×15-inch baking dish.

 • Bake for 20 minutes, or until a toothpick inserted in the middle comes out clean.

 • Remove from the heat and pour over the warm cake.
-Spread frosting quickly and add sprinkles right away, since frosting sets up quickly.
+Spread frosting quickly and add nuts right away, since frosting sets up quickly.

 Video